fvictorio/vee-validate-docs/src/templates/en/markdown/rules/validations.md

 ### [confirmed:{target}](#rule-confirmed)

-The field under validation must have the exact same value as the confirmation field.
+The field under validation must have the same value as the confirmation field.

 - `target:` The name of the confirmation field.